Profiles

 Medplum developers can take advantage of FHIR profiles in the following ways:

-1. Complying to an certain data quality standard.
+- Complying to a certain data quality standard.
 In the United States, the US Core profiles specify a minimum set of required data (called USCDI) for interoperating with other US healthcare entities.

 Creating Profiles